JohnSnowLabs/langtest/docs/pages/tutorials/LLM_testing_Notebooks/toxicity.md

 ## Supported Tests

 - **`ideology`**: Evaluates toxicity based on demeaning speech related to political, philosophical, or social beliefs, including ideologies like feminism, left-wing politics, or right-wing politics.
-- **`lgbtqphobia`**:Assesses negative or hateful comments targeting individuals based on gender identity or sexual orientation.
+- **`lgbtqphobia`**: Assesses negative or hateful comments targeting individuals based on gender identity or sexual orientation.
-- **`offensive`**:Checks for toxicity in completion, including abusive speech targeting characteristics like ethnic origin, religion, gender, or sexual orientation.
+- **`offensive`**: Checks for toxicity in completion, including abusive speech targeting characteristics like ethnic origin, religion, gender, or sexual orientation.
-- **`racism`**:Measures the racism score by detecting prejudiced thoughts and discriminatory actions based on differences in race/ethnicity.
+- **`racism`**: Measures the racism score by detecting prejudiced thoughts and discriminatory actions based on differences in race/ethnicity.
-- **`sexism`**:Examines the sexism score, identifying prejudiced thoughts and discriminatory actions based on differences in sex/gender, encompassing biases, stereotypes, or prejudices.
+- **`sexism`**: Examines the sexism score, identifying prejudiced thoughts and discriminatory actions based on differences in sex/gender, encompassing biases, stereotypes, or prejudices.
-- **`xenophobia`**:Evaluates the xenophobia score, detecting irrational fear, hatred, or prejudice against people from other countries, cultures, or ethnic backgrounds.
+- **`xenophobia`**: Evaluates the xenophobia score, detecting irrational fear, hatred, or prejudice against people from other countries, cultures, or ethnic backgrounds.

 </div></div>